cheptsov/kotlin-nosql/README.md

 Kotlin SQL Library
 ==================

-_Exposed_ is a prototype for a lightweight SQL library written over JDBC driver for [Kotlin](https://github.com/JetBrains/kotlin) language.
+_Exposed_ is a prototype for a lightweight No SQL (or SQL without joins) library for [Kotlin](https://github.com/JetBrains/kotlin) language.

 ```java
 object Users : Table() {